 Corbitant, who was from a neighboring village called Mattapoisett, was visiting Nemasket in an attempt to gain more political power after the temporary capture of the Wampanoag’s king, Massasoit, by a rival tribe.

-According to the book Mayflower: A Story of Courage, Squanto, who was living with the pilgrims at the time, went to Nemasket to spy on Corbitant, with his companion Hobbamock, at the request of William Bradford.
+According to the book Mayflower: A Story of Courage, Squanto, who was living with the colonists at the time, went to Nemasket to spy on Corbitant, with his companion Hobbamock, at the request of William Bradford.

 Yet according to Bradford’s journal Of Plymouth Plantation, Bradford only states that Squanto and Hobbamock were in Nemasket “upon bussines amonge ye Indeans” and doesn’t mention any plans to spy on Corbitant.